shepherd-media-classifier/shepherd/docs/ADVANCED.md

 First thing to do is create a config.dev.ts file by importing the Config.ts type from the project root, and fill in your details.
 See `/Config.ts` and `/config.example.ts` for reference.

-- The `/cdk.launcher.ts` script must be run once WITH EMPTY `plugins` IN CONFIG.
+- The `/cdk.launcher.ts` script must be run once WITH EMPTY `addons` IN CONFIG.
 This sets up an RDS database, networking, VPC, other microservices.
-- Addons (plugins) should be added to the `/addons/` folder. the default "nsfw" will already be present.
+- Addons should be added to the `/addons/` folder. the default "nsfw" will already be present.
 - Again, after inital launcher run, add your addon names to the config.